Modifying Kafka Instance Configuration Parameters

 allow.everyone.if.no.acl.found

-When this parameter is set to true, all users have access to resources without ACL.
+- When this parameter is set to true, all users can access resources without ACL rules.

-This parameter is displayed only when SASL is enabled for the instance or ciphertext access is used.
+This parameter is displayed only when ciphertext access is enabled for the instance.

 This parameter cannot be modified for instances created before September 15, 2023.